 Apart from the ethical aspect, there are telltale signs of a ‘studio set-up’ bird photograph.
 Many of these are so obvious to a trained eye that they spoil the beauty of the photograph.
 I recently saw a beautiful photograph of a colorful bird on a perch.
 The problem?
 The main trunk was an oak tree and the branch was of a pine.
 A tell-tale sign that spoilt the image for me.
 The photographer had done a wonderful job with the photograph but the branch spoiled the image.

 Another such photograph that I recently saw had a handful of moss loosely hanging from a branch, the perch where the bird was sitting.
-Trouble is that anyone who has seen moss growing naturally will never be able to enjoy that photograph.
+The trouble is that anyone who has seen moss growing naturally will never be able to enjoy that photograph.
 (It was as if onions were hung from an apple tree in the hope that people will accept that onions grow in that manner.)
 Yet another excellent photograph spoiled by a simple thing!

-Tell-tale signs such as ‘feeding’ pit on top of a perch, where the bird sits on one side with the feed, in its beak, are also easily noticed, even if the pit itself is not visible.
+Tell-tale signs such as the ‘feeding’ pit on top of a perch, where the bird sits on one side with the feed, in its beak, are also easily noticed, even if the pit itself is not visible.
 The perch is also easily identified as being natural or something set up by humans to mimic nature.
-I am new to bird photography, but to me, studio type of bird-photography is a strict no go zone.
+I am new to bird photography, but to me, studio type of bird-photography is a strict no-go zone.

 Nowadays, it is the era of social media.
 Just a couple of days back, I saw photographs of a beautiful green bird on a perch that got shared on Instagram.
 Another photographer also shared almost similar photos (but not the same files).
 It was not plagiarism.
 Those two photographers just happened to be in the same hide for the same studio set up and photographed the same bird, like many others.
 They obviously posted the pics using similar tags.